Coordinator of Health Services

 - Following a significant illness or injury, a release to participate in PE and/or sports will be required.

-- Parents may request a meeting with the school nurse to review their child’s medical information or need assistance completing the paperwork.
+- Parents may request a meeting with the coordinator of health services to review their child’s medical information or need assistance completing the paperwork.